[Feature Story 2]

 Specifically, this means designing a car that makes driving surprisingly enjoyable, that creates a space where parents in the front and kids in the backseat can enjoy quality time together.
 We want customers to feel the radiance of being alive.
 This vision, when realized, strengthens the bond we share with our customers.

-Mazda's human-centric design philosophy
+Mazda's human-centered design philosophy

 Mazda believes the ideal vehicle is one that is easy to operate.
 Our design philosophy puts the person at the center and fully aligns the car to their sensibilities.
 By thoroughly understanding the driver and incorporating the latest technologies where appropriate, we strive to provide smooth, precise control with a felt vehicle response.
 We also strive to enhance comfort and quietness to create the ideal vehicle for passengers as well as driver.

-Example of human-centric design
+Example of human-centered design

 Contributions through safety, environmental performance, and design